 4. Invest in the right people and tools.

 As your company becomes more aware of how big data can be used to meet objectives, match your goals with an investment in data analysts and data analytic tools.
 More complicated data analytics requires experts in predictive data analysis.

-Realize timing is everything.
+Realise timing is everything.
 As you discover trends and opportunities, be able to act.
 Drive information to the level where decisions are made and action taken.

 Big Data is Like the Six Blind Men and the Elephant

-Big data analytics is the effort to analyze the data to identify trends and opportunities and get the information into the hands of the people who can take action.
+Big data analytics is the effort to analyse the data to identify trends and opportunities and get the information into the hands of the people who can take action.
 While big data promises big rewards to those who can harness its power, implementing big data needs to be done with clear goals and direction.
 Big data analytics is the sorting and sifting of the data to provide the right information at the right time to the right people in the right place.
-Decisions about what data to gather and analyze can be critical to the success of big data initiatives.
-Much time and money can be wasted chasing big data initiatives that don’t pan out if the rest of the organization is not on board.
+Decisions about what data to gather and analyse can be critical to the success of big data initiatives.
+Much time and money can be wasted chasing big data initiatives that don’t pan out if the rest of the organisation is not on board.

 Big data is a lot like the story of the 6 blind men and the elephant.
 Each of them touched part of the elephant: the tusks, the tail, the side, the legs, the trunk, and the ear and each was convinced their perspective of what an elephant looked like was correct: a spear, a rope, a wall, a tree, a snake, and a fan.
 Though they were right about their individual perspective, none had the entire picture.

-Like the blind men and the elephant, the trick to effectively using big data is to get your organization as a whole to contribute the understanding of your elephant and to coordinate efforts in order to use big data for identifying opportunities and acting on them.
+Like the blind men and the elephant, the trick to effectively using big data is to get your organisation as a whole to contribute the understanding of your elephant and to coordinate efforts in order to use big data for identifying opportunities and acting on them.